ZachRN/advent-of-code/2023/README.md

 Day 2 is all about learning about the Run Keyword, is it working like a lambda?
 Is it a go-to?
 A jump?
 Who knows I'm figuring it out.

+Day 3 is totally about me learning global variables in Kotlin.. not being lazy at all..
+I learned about init {} keyword atleast..
+I also got better at making function to declare data types in it and also arrayOf vs listOf